DooDoung/doo-doung-backend/docs/DECORATOR_AND_GUARD.md

----

 # Auth and role guards

-This project uses **NestJS Passport JWT** for authentication and a global guard setup for authorization.

----

 ### 1. Global Guards

-We use two global guards, configured in `AppModule`:
+We have two global guards, configured in `AppModule`:

 ```ts
 providers: [